gravyboat/salt-book/en/chapter01-introduction/chapter01.rst

 All of the servers which will be accepting commands, or changing configuration are your ``Salt minions``.
-These machines are just all of the boxes that are part of your infrastructure, the ``Salt master`` itself can even be a ``Salt minion``!
+These machines are just all of the boxes that are part of your infrastructure (web servers, database servers, etc.), the ``Salt master`` itself can even be a ``Salt minion``!

 The transporation method used is ZeroMQ, it's fast, efficient, and powerful.

 With just the information introduced here we can get started with Salt.
-There are many more facets, but those don't need to be explained till we actually use them.
+There are many more facets, but those don't need to be explained until we actually use them.